-Apprentices who have undertaken a Foundation Apprenticeship at Level 2 may have already completed the ERR workbook or they may have undertaken an accredited unit.
-These apprentices will not be required to repeat this section but they will be required to provide evidence of completion at the time of certification of the Apprenticeship.
+Apprentices who have undertaken a Foundation Apprenticeship may have already completed the ERR workbook or they may have undertaken an accredited unit.
+These apprentices will not be required to repeat this section but they will be required to provide the Foundation Apprenticeship Certificate as evidence of completion at the time of certification of the Apprenticeship.